 Once StudentAid BC has processed the student's application for student financial assistance, the student will receive a B.C.
-Notification of Assessment (NoA).
-For students who must complete and submit an electronic MSFAA, the Notification of Assessment will include a 10-digit eMSFAA number.
+Notification of Assessment (NoA) on their StudentAid BC Dashboard.
+For students who must complete and submit an electronic Master Student Financial Assistance Agreement (MSFAA), the Notification of Assessment will include a 10-digit eMSFAA number.